As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 The Treasury Department has not released an updated report showing how much of the Cares Act money has been spent, though local and state governments were asked to report this data by Oct.
 21. A spokeswoman declined to explain the delay.

 In Maryland, Gov. Larry Hogan (R) on Thursday released the state’s final tranche of Cares Act funding, $70 million, promising that the state would spend its allocation by Dec.
-30. He called on small and midsized counties — who had spent just 35 percent of their funds as of mid-October — to follow suit and “immediately get that money out the door.”
+30. He called on small and midsized counties — which had spent just 35 percent of their funds as of mid-October — to follow suit and “immediately get that money out the door.”

-Howard County, a wealthy suburb north of D.C., has distributed less than half the Cares money it set aside for business relief.
+Howard County, a wealthy suburb north of D.C., has distributed less than half the Cares Act money it set aside for business relief.
 An official said that was partly because of timing — Howard only received its funding in June — and partly because the county wants to ration the money, given the uncertainty over another stimulus package.
 This strategy, however, has left some businesses flailing.

 Jaxon Edwin Social House in Ellicott City received $2,500 from the county in July, said owner Jeff Braswell.
 But it was too little to save the restaurant, which had been remodeled by celebrity chef Gordon Ramsay weeks before the pandemic and closed in August.